 The unbearable struggle to find a place in the world

-This post is extremey pesonal.
+This post is extremely personal.

 My whole life until I was about 18 has been pretty much an easy answer to the question; Why am I here?

-I was beyond devastated, I think I have never felt so hopeless in my life.
-Having to deal with a condition so RANDOM and cruel when I had only taken care of my body meticulously and had so many plans and purpose for my future was brutal on my psyche.
-I had to deal with taking experimental drugs,tests and finally doctors landed on a subcutaneous shot that basically sends my platelet production into overdrive.
-Facing mortality at such a young age and in such a slow paced manner gave me time to reflect on what I had done so far,accept that life might just not be the same anymore and adapt to my new conditions.
-I think there is where my "old-self" died.
+I was beyond devastated.
+I think I have never felt so hopeless in my life.
+Having to deal with a condition so random and cruel when I had only taken care of my body meticulously and had so many plans and purpose for my future was brutal on my psyche.
+I had to deal with taking experimental drugs, tests and finally doctors landed on a subcutaneous shot that basically sends my platelet production into overdrive.
+Facing mortality at such a young age and in such a slow paced manner gave me time to reflect on what I had done so far, accept that life might just not be the same anymore and adapt to my new conditions.
+I think there is where my old self died.

 Now at 23 I am still healing from wounds, trying to get to know myself better.
-I know eventually I will find my place in the world and that my story is still to be written but some days its hard to wake up or look in the mirror while lost.
+I know eventually I will find my place in the world and that my story is still to be written.
+But some days it's hard to wake up or look in the mirror while lost.
 What is it now that I came to do here?
-God if youre out there you know well I have fired more bullets than I can count, and I feel like soon comfort and responsibilities might squander my time to leave something meaningful behind.
+God if you're out there you know well I have fired more bullets than I can count, and I feel like soon comfort and responsibilities might squander my time to leave something meaningful behind.

 Keeping up with the site